AI-Unicamp/CogTom-cst/README.md

-CogTom port to CST toolkit - https://github.com/CST-Group/cst
+This is an exercise on porting the CogTom cognitive architecture to the CST toolkit - https://github.com/CST-Group/cst